DATA SCIENCE, NEUROSCIENCES

 We organise events, including our monthly meet-up “Café de la Neuroinformatique”, which federates the vibrant Brain Institute neuroinformatics community distibuted across all teams.
 We also organise international conferences and workshops.

 We offer training sessions for the Institute scientists in various areas of data science: code development and deployment on high performance computing cluster, usage of scientific software such as Matlab, Omero, REDCap or XNAT, good practices in data processing, statistical analysis and machine learning.
+(Register here)

-The Centre brings together experts mainly from the IT department and the data management and analysis core facility iCONICS.
+It brings together experts mainly from the IT department and the data management and analysis core facility iCONICS.

 It also tightly collaborates with domain-specific experts within the Brain Institute and beyond.